- slide 1 of 2

 Theme: The theme centers on the contrast between the narrator and Simon Wheeler.
 Twain satirizes, not just old miners and western hicks, but the elite educated easterners who come out west and find their training useless.
 The contrast between the story's main characters shows that the educated narrator looks like more of a fool than even Jim Smiley and his weighed down frog.

-"The Notorious Jumping Frog of Calaveras County" Study Guide
+Analyzing "The Notorious Jumping Frog of Calaveras County"

 This look at commonly taught short stories will help you prepare for class discussion.